sugpon/yuvathees-wardrobe/README.md

 Yuvathees Wardrobe is a vibrant brand celebrating India’s rich textile heritage by connecting customers with authentic handwoven garments.
 This project is a full-stack web application designed to showcase the brand story, provide product information, and enable easy customer interaction — all wrapped in a smooth, user-friendly experience.

 The frontend is built using React framework and offers a polished, responsive, single-page application (SPA) where visitors can explore the brand, services, shipping info, and contact options.
-The backend, powered by Spring Boot, handles admin authentication and supports subscriptions, contact enquiries and shipping data.
+The backend, powered by Spring Boot, handles controllers and repositroes with relevant entitiees.
+Supports subscriptions, contact enquiries and dynamic shipping data all retrieved from Databses using codefirst approach.

 Whether you’re a new visitor wanting to learn about the brand or the admin managing content behind the scenes, this app aims to deliver a seamless experience.